Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 The first difference that most people think of when considering an LLC versus a corporation is taxation.
 Conventional wisdom touts the LLC as the tax-preferred entity type.
 However, for many businesses, this might not be the case.

 When it comes to the difference between an LLC and a corporation (Inc.), there is no one perfect entity choice.
-However, considering the four factors listed above well help the small business owner determine the best for his or her particular business.
+However, considering the four factors listed above will help the small business owner determine the best for his or her particular business, along with the advice of trusted legal and tax advisors.